Olga Kurylenko biography

 She eventually signed with an acting agent and made her film debut with a starring role in Diane Bertrand's L'annulaire (2005).
 She won the Certificate of Excellence for Best Actress at the Brooklyn International Film Festival for her work in the movie.
 This was followed by another lead role in Paris je t'aime (2006), a high-profile independent film in which a cooperative of acclaimed international directors told their own short stories about each district of Paris.

 In Max Payne (2008), she played "Natasha" opposite Mark Wahlberg.
 Her highest profile role to date came when she was cast as Bond girl Camille in Quantum of Solace (2008), starring Daniel Craig.
 She told Tribute TV that when her agent called her to tell her she'd been cast in the role, she thought he was joking and told him he wasn't funny.
-Recently, Kurylenko appeared in Seven Psychopaths (2012) and Erased (2013) and more recently, played the role of Maria Veniaminovna Yudina in the dark comedy The Death of Stalin (2018), alongside Steve Buscemi.
+She went on to appear in Seven Psychopaths (2012) and Erased (2013) and more recently, played the role of Maria Veniaminovna Yudina in the dark comedy The Death of Stalin (2018), alongside Steve Buscemi.

-Kurylenko, who is divorced, loves old movies and served on the jury at the 2007 Brussels International Film Festival.
+Olga, who is twice divorced, loves old movies and served on the jury at the 2007 Brussels International Film Festival.

 Olga Kurylenko Filmography